Tim Peake: Expedition 46/47

 Peake was launched to the space station (ISS), on 15 December 2015, for Expeditions 46 and 47.
 He launched successfully at 11:03 GMT from Baikonur Cosmodrome on board Soyuz TMA-19M.
 The official website dedicated to his mission is principia.org.uk.

 During the launch, as per tradition, each cosmonaut was allowed three songs to be played to them.
 Peake chose Queen's "Don't Stop Me Now", U2's "Beautiful Day" and Coldplay's "A Sky Full of Stars".

 During docking, the Kurs docking navigation system failed, and a manual docking was performed by Yuri Malenchenko who was alongside Peake and Tim Kopra.
 This delayed docking with the ISS by 10 minutes.
 The Soyuz finally docked with the ISS at 17:33 GMT.
 Peake received messages of support from the Queen and Elton John, after the successful docking.
 His first meal at the ISS was a bacon sandwich and a cup of tea.

 A new year's message by Peake was broadcast by the BBC to celebrate 2016.

 Peake supported a spacewalk by two American astronauts on 21 December 2015.
 He participated in the first spacewalk outside the ISS by a British astronaut on 15 January 2016.
 The purpose of the spacewalk was to replace a faulty sequential shunt unit on the station's solar arrays.

 In February 2016, Peake presented Adele with a Global Success award at the Brit Awards in London.

 On 24 April 2016, Peake ran the 2016 London Marathon from the ISS treadmill.
 Peake became the first man to run the marathon from space and the second person to run a marathon from space, after Sunita Williams, who ran the 2007 Boston Marathon from the ISS.

-Peake was appointed Companion of the Order of St Michael and St George (CMG) in the 2016 Birthday Honours for services to space research and scientific education.
+Peake was appointed a Companion of the Order of St Michael and St George (CMG) in the 2016 Birthday Honours for services to space research and scientific education.

 At a special meeting of the Chichester City Council on 17 February 2016, it was agreed unanimously to confer the Freedom of the City upon Peake with the appropriate ceremony after his return later in 2016.

 On 18 June 2016, Peake returned to Earth from the ISS aboard the descent module of the Soyuz spacecraft that had taken him to the space station in December 2015.
 The spacecraft landed on the Kazakh steppe in Kazakhstan almost 300 mi southwest of the major city of Karaganda, landing at 09.15 UTC.
 Peake had completed approximately 3,000 orbits of the Earth and had covered a distance of 125 million kilometres (78 million miles).